Negative Effects of a Water Softener

 The financial implications of installing and maintaining a water softener can be considerable:

-- Installation Costs: The cost of installing a water softener system ranges from $500 to $6,000, depending on the type and complexity of the system.
+- Initial Setup Costs: The cost of installing a water softener system ranges from $500 to $6,000, depending on the type and complexity of the system.
 On average, homeowners spend around $1,500 for a standard system.

 - Operational Costs: The ongoing cost of running a water softener includes the electricity used for the regeneration process and the cost of water used during regeneration.

-- Corrosion of Pipes: Softened water can corrode pipes, leading to the release of metals like lead and copper into the water supply.
+- Corrosion of Pipes: Softened water can be corrosive to pipes, potentially leaching metals like copper or lead into your water supply.

 - Off-Taste and Slippery Feel: Some users report that softened water has an off-taste and a slippery feel, which can be unpleasant.

-- Regular Maintenance: Water softeners require regular maintenance to ensure they function correctly, which can be time-consuming and costly.
+- Regular Maintenance: Water softeners require consistent upkeep to function properly, which can be time-consuming and expensive.

 As a result of this electrical current, ions (both positively and negatively charged) form crystals that are suspended in the water, rather than plating out as limescale.
 Scale and biofilm won’t build-up, and the signal slowly dissolves existing scale build-up over time.